nguyenphuminh/planckgpt/README.md

 # or "./venv/scripts/activate" if you are on windows

 # Install packages (once)
-pip install torch torchvision --index-url https://download.pytorch.org/whl/cu129 pip install tiktoken datasets bitsandbytes
+pip install torch torchvision --index-url https://download.pytorch.org/whl/cu130 pip install tiktoken datasets bitsandbytes
 ```

-Of course, you should already install compatible CUDA and Python versions, I currently use Python 3.13 and CUDA 13 (which is compatible with CUDA 12.9 mentioned above).
+Of course, you should already install compatible CUDA and Python versions, I currently use Python 3.13 and CUDA 13.

 ## Running PlanckGPT